Meet the Training Team

 Dr Ann-Maree Duncan

-Dr Ann-Maree Duncan (she/her) BSc(Hons), PhD is a Research Support Officer for the Children and Young People’s Health Research team in the Department of General Practice and Primary Care.
+Dr Ann-Maree Duncan BSc(Hons), PhD is a Research Support Officer for the Children and Young People’s Health Research team in the Department of General Practice and Primary Care.
 Ann-Maree has extensive experience in managing the administrative processes that support primary care research, such as grant and ethics applications.
 She also has experience in literature searches and preparation of literature reviews, and in writing for a wide variety of audiences.